|Krampus figure in Salzburg, Austria (photo by Matthias Kabel). https://commons.wikimedia.org/wiki/File:Krampus_Salzburg_2.jpg|

 - Write and illustrate a short book for children about an animal or a monster.

 - 'Unser Leben mit einem Monster.'
 Create a film or song on this theme.

 Discover German - Taster Competition (1-3 participants with no prior experience of studying German)

 - Years 7 to 9: find words used for animal noises in German, and film yourself saying them together with the equivalent English word.

 - Years 10 and 11: rewrite (in English) the story of Hänsel and Gretel, setting it in a real modern German city and including 15 German words.

 - Years 12 and 13: choose three of the following animal nouns: Hund, Katze, Schwein, Pferd, Kuh, Schaf, Hase, Vogel.
 Find compound words (e.g. Osterhase - Easter Bunny) and idioms (e.g. Schwein haben - to be lucky) that contain them.
 Write a blog post about how you found them and what differences from English you discovered.

-The Oxford German Network is grateful to the Association for Language Learning and the Independent Schools' Modern Languages Association for their support of the Oxford German Olympiad and to Oxford University Press, the German Embassy, Blackwell UK Ltd., the German Tourist Office (London), Goethe Institut (London), and Penguin Books for the donation of prizes for the Oxford German Olympiad.
+The Oxford German Network is grateful to the Association for Language Learning, the Independent Schools' Modern Languages Association and New Books in German for their support of the Oxford German Olympiad and to Oxford University Press, the German Embassy, Blackwell UK Ltd., the German Tourist Office (London), Goethe Institut (London), and Penguin Books for the donation of prizes for the Oxford German Olympiad.